Skip to main content

 When light passes from a medium of lesser index of refraction to one with greater index of refraction, Snell’s law indicates that the ray bends toward the normal to the interface.
 The reverse occurs when the passage is in the other direction.
 In this latter circumstance a special situation arises when Snell’s law predicts a value for the sine of the refracted angle greater than one.
 This is physically untenable.
 What actually happens is that the incident wave is reflected from the interface.
 This phenomenon is called total internal reflection.
 The minimum incident angle for which total internal reflection occurs is obtained by substituting θR = π∕2 into equation (3.1.2), resulting in

-This page titled 3.2: Total Internal Reflection is shared under a CC BY-NC-SA 3.0 license and was authored, remixed, and/or curated by David J. Raymond (The New Mexico Tech Press) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 3.2: Total Internal Reflection is shared under a CC BY-NC-SA 3.0 license and was authored, remixed, and/or curated by David J. Raymond (The New Mexico Tech Press) via source content that was edited to the style and standards of the LibreTexts platform.